wolray/symbol-overlay/readme.md

 What's New!
 ---

+### 20170426:

+Minor-mode `symbol-overlay-mode` for auto-highlighting is now enabled.

 ### 20170423:

 Toggling to isearch-mode is now enabled.
 Try `symbol-overlay-isearch-literally` via "s" to search the not-quoted symbol in isearch-mode.